Metamorphoses: Ovid, Horace, Apuleius and Æsop

-According to the editors[i] of my collection of La Fontaine‘s Fables, the moral this fable (Book II: xviii), The Cat Metamorphosed into a Maid (La Chatte métamorphosée en femme), finds its roots in Horace‘s (8 December 65 BCE – 27 November 8 BCE) Epistles, Book I. ii, lines 69-71.[ii]
+According to the editors[i] of my collection of La Fontaine‘s Fables, the moral this fable (Book II: xviii), The Cat Changed into a Woman (La Chatte métamorphosée en femme), finds its roots in Horace‘s (8 December 65 BCE – 27 November 8 BCE) Epistles, Book I. ii, lines 69-71.[ii]
 The moral is Horatian, but the source of La Fontaine’s fable is a Aesopic fable entitled Venus and the Cat and Aesop‘s (c.
 620 – 564 BCE) Fables predate Horace’s Epistles.
 However, metamorphoses are a theme linked with Ovid (20 March 43 BC – AD 17/18), the author of Pygmalion, one of the metamorphoses, and with Lucius Apuleius (c.
 125 – c.
-180 CE), the author of The Golden Ass, an entertaining story.
+180 CE), the author of The Golden Ass, an entertaining story, which contains the Tale of Cupid ans.

 Interestingly, in Jean de La Fontaine’s La Chatte métamorphosée en femme, a metamorphosis is used to show that metamorphoses are not possible, at least not altogether.
 In other words, in The Cat Metamorphosed into a Maid, La Fontaine uses a metamorphosis, his exemplum, to demonstrate that nature is mostly immutable.
 A cat is cat and remains a cat, despite appearances, and a woman is a woman and remains a woman, despite appearances.